 - GM badges will be available for pick-up onsite at GM HQ starting the Wednesday before the convention starts, at approximately 5pm, they will not be mailed.
 Only the Event Coordinator/Organizer and other designates (determined by EO) are eligible to pick-up badge(s).
 Contact your EO for a smooth check-in process onsite.

 - GM badges should be assigned in the system by the time general pre-registration ends in order to ensure a smooth check in process onsite.
 Badges procured after pre-reigstration ends may not be ready for pick-up and long lines may be experienced onsite.

 How to Request GM Hotel Rooms

-Inventory in the GM block is extremely limited and priority is given to complimentary rooms, so it should only be viewed as a backup for groups that otherwise unable to secure a hotel room, not a primary method of getting accommodations for the convention.
-You cannot pick your rooms in the GM block, though you can make requests on the form when submitting it.
-If a specific location or price is important to you, do not request a room in the GM housing block.
+The dedicated GM hotel block should be viewed as a backup for groups that are otherwise unable to secure a hotel room, not as a primary method of getting accommodations for the convention.
+You cannot pick your rooms in the complimentary GM block, if a specific location or price is important to you, do not request a complimentary room.

 Only the event organizer for a group can request rooms.
 All guest information is required and must be accurate: Gen Con is not responsible for any costs or penalties incurred for incorrect or incomplete guest details.

 Inventory in the GM block is limited.
 Details on how to qualify for a room in the block and minimum thresholds for complimentary rooms can be found in the Event Host Policy.

 Individual GMs or anyone else seeking reimbursement for an existing reservation they intend to keep must do after the convention but submitting a copy of the hotel bill (with their name printed on it by the hotel) to Gen Con along with confirmation of their events.
 For more details, refer to the Event Host Policy.